Familial Mediterranean fever

 - Joint pain

-- Skin sores (lesions) that are red and swollen and range from 5 to 20 cm in diameter
+- Skin sores (lesions) that are red and swollen and range from 5 to 20 centimeters (cm) in diameter

 Exams and Tests

-If genetic testing shows that you have the MEFV gene mutation and your symptoms match the typical pattern, the diagnosis is nearly certain.
-Laboratory tests and x-rays or other imaging tests are used to rule out other possible diseases to help confirm the diagnosis.
+If genetic testing shows that you have two pathogenic variants and your symptoms match the typical pattern, the diagnosis is nearly certain.
+Lab tests and x-rays or other imaging tests are used to check for other possible diseases to help confirm the diagnosis.

 Levels of certain blood tests may be higher than normal when done during an attack.
 Tests may include: